conchaasensio/legacy-training-js/gilded-rose-characterization-testing/README.md

 - Write unit tests test that validates the business requirements
 - Use the characterization test technique and code coverage to identify the Backstage passes requirements.

+## How to run mutation testing
+* Option 1: install it locally running `npm i -g stryker-cli`

 ## Inspired by:
 https://github.com/emilybache/GildedRose-Refactoring-Kata/